battle of panipat

 First Battle of Panipat Aftermath

 Babur’s conquest marked the beginning of a new chapter in the history of medieval India by toppling the Delhi sultanate and establishing the Mughal dynasty.
 Babur survived to deal with Afghan and Rajput challenges to his positions at Khanua and Gogra, but he died before consolidating his victories.
 His son Humayun faced a resurgent Afghan threat under Sher Shah.
-Akbar, Babur’s grandson, undertook the task of overseeing the final consolidation of the Mughal dynasty Empire.
+Akbar, Babur’s grandson, oversaw the final consolidation of the Mughal dynasty Empire.
 The use of elephants as India’s primary weapon of war came to an end with the Battle of Panipat, which marked the official dawn of the gunpowder era.

 Second Battle of Panipat (1556)